isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_ccle/samples_get.rst

 **Response**

-If successful, this method returns a response body with the following structure(CCLE does not have biospecimen data hence it would remain blank):
+If successful, this method returns a response body with the following structure(CCLE does not have any biospecimen data hence it would remain blank):

 .. code-block:: javascript